WatchWC2026

-How to Watch the 2026 FIFA World Cup in Nigeria
+Watch World Cup 2026 in Nigeria

 Nigeria's Super Eagles are one of Africa's most decorated national teams, having appeared at six World Cups and reaching the Round of 16 three times.
 Despite not qualifying for 2022, Nigerian fans remain among the most passionate on the continent and SuperSport remains their primary viewing option for all 104 matches in 2026.